 That’s all great, but the problem is that most people stop learning once their schooling ends.
-The only learning that continues is on-the-job training, and that consists mostly of sharpening existing skills you might need to perform your job.
+The only learning that continues is on-the-job training, which consists mostly of sharpening existing skills you might need to perform your job.
 So, if you are an accountant who gets a job at an auditing company, you will now improve your auditing skills as a sub-set of your accounting skills.
 Most of the time, your job imposes this on you rather than it being a personal decision.

 A Personal Lifelong Curriculum

 The obvious difference between learning in school and learning by yourself is that you had twelve to fifteen years of a formalized curriculum in school.
 Basically, you trusted the creators of the education system to tell you what to learn, how to learn it, when to learn it, and how to be tested for it.
 The other difference is that if you didn’t study, you’d be punished through your grades, and poor grades could make your life difficult.

 So then, how can you create a system of personal learning that takes the best parts from the formal education system, tosses out the bad ones, and makes it a lifelong, fulfilling experience?